-Although Queen Elizabeth II is most famous for her record-breaking reign as queen—more than six decades—she had quite an exciting, noteworthy life before taking the crown.
+Although Queen Elizabeth II was most famous for her record-breaking reign as queen—more than seven decades—she had quite an exciting, noteworthy life before taking the crown.

-Princess Elizabeth, affectionately called “Lillibet” by her family members, took up public duties during World War II, serving in the Auxiliary Territorial Service.
-She went on to marry Prince Philip, Duke of Edinburgh, in 1947, and they had four children: Prince Charles, Princess Anne, Prince Andrew, and Prince Edward.
+Princess Elizabeth, affectionately called “Lilibet” by her family members, took up public duties during World War II, serving in the Auxiliary Territorial Service.
+She married Prince Philip, Duke of Edinburgh, in 1947, and they had four children: Prince Charles, Princess Anne, Prince Andrew, and Prince Edward.
 She officially took the throne in 1952, at age 25.